March 03, 2020

-Genetic counseling may be of benefit for affected individuals and their families.
+Genetic counseling is recommended for affected individuals and their families.
 Other treatment is symptomatic and supportive.

-IInformation on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
+Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: